 What is the first History Department Event of the year?
 The Fall Term Welcome Back Everyone Reception.
 Includes delicious refreshments and everyone is welcome.

 When is the History Department Picnic?
 It is usually the third Tuesday in May, on the Leighton lawn and 2nd floor Leighton.
-The department sends History majors a picnic sign-up note to choose your Hogan Brothers' hoagie Spring term.
+The department sends all History majors and faculty a picnic sign-up invitation to order your favorite Hogan Brothers' hoagie Spring term.

 Are there any other special annual events with refreshments or lunches?

-- Yes, we now have the History Majors' Career Prep Workshop & Luncheon in January.
-A representative of the Career Center (tbd) will lead this workshop and explain how to transform the skills and experiences you collect as a History major into building blocks for resumes and useful talking points during job interviews.
+- Yes, we have the History Majors' Career Prep Workshop & Luncheon in January.
+The Program Director of Recruiting from the Career Center leads this workshop and explains how to transform the skills and experiences you collect as a History major into building blocks for resumes and useful talking points during job interviews.
 Common Time event - free lunch provided!

 - Yes, every January or February, our Edward M. "Ted" Mullin Prize winners present their project findings.

 - We have a Sophomore Interest meeting every winter.
-For the past two years the SDAs have provided a Tamale Party for ALL History majors in ALL class years, to introduce sophomores interested in majoring in History to our department.
+For the past three years the SDAs provided a Tamale Party for ALL History majors in ALL class years, to introduce sophomores interested in majoring in History to our department.